Strained Chinese cities struggle to pay home buying subsidies

 Shangqiu civil servant Alan Liu, 30, says that some homebuyers in the city have received their subsidies, but he is still waiting for the promised 30,000 yuan, having bought a flat in a “prime location” in June 2022.

-“It’s crucial for relevant departments to realise that this issue cannot be ignored for long and must be resolved, or it will affect the credibility of the government,” said Mr Liu.
-BLOOMBERG
+“It’s crucial for relevant departments to realise that this issue cannot be ignored for long and must be resolved, or it will affect the credibility of the government,” said Liu.
+REUTERS